MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-operations-manager.md

     >[!NOTE]
     >If you're using the Orchestrator 2016 or 1801 integration pack for Operations Manager 2016 UR4 or later, if you've configured Operations Manager to accept only TLS 1.1 or 1.2 connections, make the registry changes [detailed here](#enable-sco-ip-for-operations-manager-2016-ur4-or-later).

-- Install the Operations Manager console on each computer where an Orchestrator Runbook server or Runbook Designer is installed, if that server needs to interact with Operations Manager.
 - On each computer where an Orchestrator Runbook server or Runbook Designer needs to interact with Operations Manager, install the Operations Manager console.
 - The Orchestrator integration library management pack is required by the Create Alert object.
 - The Create Alert object installs this management pack automatically in Operations Manager the first time it's run.